joseedil/ngspice-ccam/README.md

-#ngspice-ccam
+# ngspice-ccam

-This is a fork o ngspice version 27 available at http://ngspice.sourceforge.net modified to compile with the CCAM CNTFET model (https://nanohub.org/publications/62/2).
+This is a fork of ngspice version 27 available at http://ngspice.sourceforge.net modified to compile with the CCAM CNTFET model (https://nanohub.org/publications/62/2).
 The CCAM model is provided as a Verilog-A compact model and this repository brings the adapted ngspice source files to make the model available at the simulator.
+Some small bugs on the adms scripts provided by ngspice were addressed.

-# Install instructions
+## Install instructions

 On Debian systems, install the required libraries:
 ```